mattjhayes/docs-python2readthedocs/docs/source/introduction.rst

 - You don't have to worry about hosting a website for the documentation, including all the hastles of making it searchable etc.

-- The docstrings that you write in your Python code are automatically converted into nice documentation pages in ReadtheDocs.
+- Docstrings from your Python code are automatically converted into nice looking documentation pages in ReadtheDocs.